walterxie/MEP-tutorial/README.md

 for longer or sampled more often, but we already have a good estimate of the mean and HPD interval.
-You can overlay the density plots of multiple traces in order to compare them (it is up to the user to determine whether they are comparable on the the same axis or not).
-Select the relative substitution rates for all three codon positions in the table to the left (labelled `mutationRate.1`, `mutationRate.2` and `mutationRate.3`).
-You will now see the posterior probability densities for the relative substitution rate at all three codon positions
+You can overlay the density plots of multiple traces in order to compare them (it is up to the user to determine whether they are comparable on the same axis or not).
+Select the relative rates for all three codon positions in the table to the left (labelled `mutationRate.1`, `mutationRate.2` and `mutationRate.3`).
+You will now see the posterior probability densities for the relative rate at all three codon positions overlaid:
-overlaid:

 <figure>
 	<img style="max-width:80.0%;" src="figures/Tracer_relativeRates.png" alt="Tracer_relativeRates">
-	<figcaption>Figure 14: The posterior probability densities for the relative substitution rates</figcaption>
+	<figcaption>Figure 15: The posterior probability densities for the relative rates</figcaption>
 </figure>
 <br>